 The Human Rights Foundation is a non-governmental organisation, established in December 2001, to promote and defend human rights through research based education and advocacy.
 We have made submissions on new laws with human rights implications.
 We also monitor compliance and implementation of New Zealand’s international obligations in accordance with the requirements of the international conventions New Zealand has signed, and have prepared shadow reports for relevant United Nations treaty bodies to be considered alongside official reports.
 Though the primary focus of the Foundation is on human rights in New Zealand, we recognise the universality of human rights and have an interest in human rights in the Pacific and beyond.

-The New Zealand Youth Delegation is are a voice of the NZ youth climate movement at the UN climate change negotiations.
+The New Zealand Youth Delegation is the voice of the NZ youth climate movement at the UN climate change negotiations.
 We represent the call of a generation working to create a just, safe and liveable world for all.

 The society is run by a volunteer Steering Committee made up of former New Zealand Youth Delegation delegates.
 All former delegates may become members of the New Zealand Youth Delegation Incorporated and vote at each year’s Annual General Meeting to select the Steering Committee.